muradwahid/wp-hotspot-block-plugin/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Description of the Hotspot Block

-- Hotspot Block is a WordPress plugin that allows you to add interactive hotspots to your images.
-Hotspots can be used to provide additional information, links, or actions when users hover over or click on specific areas of an image.
+Hotspot Block is an enabling interactive hotspots on images.
+Users can access info, links, or actions by hovering or clicking specific areas.

 == Description ==

-- Hotspot Block is a powerful and versatile wp block that allows you to create interactive and engaging content on your WordPress website.
+Hotspot Block is a powerful and versatile wp block that allows you to create interactive and engaging content on your WordPress website.
 It is suitable for a wide range of use cases, including creating image galleries with additional information.
 With its user-friendly interface and powerful features, Hotspot Block is the perfect wp block for adding hotspots to your WordPress website.

 **[Demos](https://bblockswp.com/demo/block-name)**